 Create a project control file (PCF) for a workspace.
 A project control file identifies the projects to which source files belong.
 It specifies the path to the source files rather than just their names so as to avoid issues resulting from having files with homonymous names.
 Use ApplyPCF.bj or SetProject.bj to assign source files to projects based on the project control file.

-CreatePCF Workspace Out [Detailed]
+CreatePCF LogFile Workspace Out

 Required Parameters Description

+LogFile Output log file generated when the batch script is executed.

 Workspace Workspace file (.rwp).

 Out Project control file (.pcf).

 CreateWS.bj

 Create a workspace.